Battlefield Earth (film): Plot

-Believing that the slaves are subdued, Terl blackmails the planet administrator to let him order the gold mining operation.
+Believing that the slaves are subdued, Terl blackmails the planet administrator into letting him order the gold mining operation.
 Jonnie receives further training to pilot aircraft and is sent to the mining site with a team.
 He leaves half of them to pretend to work while the other half gather abandoned human weapons and take gold from Fort Knox to pass off as mining production.
 Ker tries to blackmail Terl for a greater share of the gold at Jonnie's urging, but Terl detects the attempt and shoots off Ker's hand.

 The humans launch their revolt, assaulting the base while using Harrier jets to combat the Psychlo air defenses and explosives to rupture the dome.
 Terl orders the execution of all humans and alerts the Psychlo homeworld to teleport an extermination force.
 As the teleporter activates, Jonnie fights with Terl, reattaching Chrissy's collar to his arm and tricking him into detonating it.
 Sammy's brother Mickey rides the teleporter to the homeworld with a nuclear weapon.
 The fallout from the weapon incinerates the atmosphere, causing the entire planet to explode.

 At Fort Knox, Jonnie gloats at a captive Terl, telling him that surviving Psychlos will pay any price for him after they learn that his scheme led to their defeat.
 Ker agrees to teach Psychlo technology to the humans and gloats along with them.